PaulHosek/Bachelors_Thesis/README.md

 # Bachelors_Thesis

+For a copy or questions feel free message me on [LinkedIn](https://www.linkedin.com/in/paul-hosek-pja/)

 This is the code for my Bachelor's thesis.
-Here, I used maximum likelihooed estimation to estimate an indiviuals learning rate after a subset of learning.
+Here, I used maximum likelihood estimation to estimate an individual’s learning rate after a subset of learning.

-It is split in several parts parts:
+It is split in several parts:

 ## Simulation:

 To produce a hypothesis, I simulated sigmoid learning curves according to a point-process model of learning.

-First, I varied parameters associated with complexity of the learning material and individual leanring rate.
+First, I varied parameters associated with complexity of the learning material and individual learning rate.
 In a second step, I used maximum likelihood estimation to retrieve the learning rate based on the material complexity alone.

 ![simulation](Plots/Simulation_Fig1.png)

-## Preprocessing:
+## Pre-processing:

 This is the code that I used to clean the data.

 ## Analysis

-This is code I used to estimate learning rates in a real learning curves from a vocabulary leanring task.
+This is code I used to estimate learning rates in a real learning curves from a vocabulary learning task.

 **analysis_by_parameter.py** replicates the analysis from the simulation.

 ![hist](Plots/Hist_param_Fig2.png)

-**analysis_over_trials.py** analysis how accuracy of leanring rate estimates changes over trials/ time.
+**analysis_over_trials.py** analysis how accuracy of learning rate estimates changes over trials/ time.

 ![red](Plots/Red_Fig3.png)